Confessions of the Mind: Release and reception

 The LP was packaged in a plain black and white cover with the album title and The Hollies name (and lyrics on the back).
 Confessions of the Mind had mostly positive reviews, Reveille (newspaper) called the LP "an outstanding album on which all of the songs are good", and reaching the UK Top 30.
 However, the original release of the album had an insert with a color photograph of the band.
-With the Top 10 hit "I Can't Tell the Bottom from the Top" as the lead single from these sessions, none of the songs on the album were selected for another 45 release in the UK or the US, although "Too Young To Be Married" was issued as a single in many countries and became a No. 1 single in Australia, New Zealand and Malaysia (the single would have been certified gold).
+With the Top 10 hit "I Can't Tell the Bottom from the Top" as the lead single from these sessions, none of the songs on the album were selected for another 45 release in the UK or the US, although "Too Young To Be Married" was issued as a single in many countries and became a No. 1 single in Australia (at 3:13, with the guitar bridge omitted), New Zealand and Malaysia (the single would have been certified gold).
 A live version of the song appeared on the concert album "Hollies Live Hits" released in March 1977.
 Another album track "Man Without A Heart" was released as a single in the Netherlands and went to No. 25.

 Track listing

 Moving Finger

-Moving Finger is the tenth US album by the Hollies, released on Epic Records in stereo (E 30255) on December 21, 1970.
+Moving Finger is the tenth US album by the Hollies, released on Epic Records in stereo (E 30255) on 21 December 1970.
 It omitted two songs from the UK Confessions of the Mind track listing, "Separated" and "I Wanna Shout", and were both replaced by "Marigold: Gloria Swansong" (reserved from Hollies Sing Hollies) and "Gasoline Alley Bred".